 Tripoux is essentially small bundles of sheep tripe (stomach lining) that’s stuffed with sheep’s feet, savory herbs, different vegetables, and sweetbreads.
 It’s definitely not something for the faint-hearted.
 However, if you’re an adventurous eater, give it a shot!

 As you can see, even the most traditional French foods are somewhat controversial among critics as to what is the actual original recipe.
-But some variation of these dishes have been circulating around France for a long, long time and are representative of local cuisine.
+But some variations of these dishes have been circulating around France for a long, long time and are representative of local cuisine.
 What’s your favorite traditional French dish?
 Drop a comment below!